Skip to main content

 Missing this deadline can permanently bar your case, no matter how severe your injuries or how clear the bus driver's fault.
 The MTA paid over $431 MILLION in bus accident settlements over 5 years, but only to victims who followed the proper claim procedures.

 Don't lose your right to compensation.
-Contact us immediately after any bus accident involving MTA, school districts, or government agencies.
+Contact us right away after any bus accident involving MTA, school districts, or government agencies.
 We'll file your Notice of Claim and protect your rights.

 Injured in a Bus Accident?
-Time is Critical.
+Time is Important.

 Don't let strict government deadlines destroy your case.
-Our experienced bus accident attorneys will immediately file your Notice of Claim and fight for maximum compensation.
+Our experienced bus accident attorneys will right away file your Notice of Claim and fight for full compensation.

 (516) 227-2662